How should you go about preparing for your Oxford PPE application, as well as preparing for your other four options?

 |University of York||AAA||36|

-Do not apply to universities if you don’t have the minimum grades; you might find yourself with only one offer (or none!).
-Have two universities as your hard choices (the ones you are most likely to get in) and use the other 3 choices for universities that you would like to attend but don’t quite have the grades for (yet).
+Do not apply to universities if you are far off from the minimum required grades; you might find yourself with only one offer (or none!).
+Have two universities as your hard choices (the ones you are most likely to get into or are most determined to get into) and use the other 3 choices for universities that you would like to attend but don’t quite have the grades for (yet).

-The personal statement is one of the hardest elements for many students.
+The UCAS Personal Statement is one of the hardest elements for many students.
 Writing about yourself can seem quite daunting, especially when you are so young.
 The main thing you need to remember is to keep it simple yet informative.
 Here are the main things to avoid:

 Less sometimes is more.
 On the UCAS application, you will have a maximum of 47 lines to write your personal statement (which is about 5000 characters).
 There is no minimum per se, so do not feel obliged to write a long essay.
 Keep it relevant, personal, and simple.
-Here’s a good example.
+Here’s a good example from an Oxford PPE student.

 To get an offer from the University of Oxford, you will need to work a bit harder.
 You need to sit the Thinking Skills Assessment (TSA) and complete both sections.
 The test takes place in November after you have submitted your UCAS application so, unfortunately, you will not get your marks before applying.